1247Foundation Ermesinde of Luxembourg

 Sources: Wikipedia · CathoBel · guides.archi · arlon-clairefontaine.com

-🏗️ Henri Vaes (1876-1945) · Laboratory of Cistercian modernity
+🏗️ Henri Vaes (1876-1945) · Cistercian modernity laboratory

-ElementMaterialAesthetic Effect
+ElementMaterialAesthetic effect

 Structure Reinforced concrete (winched over the Semois) Technical modernity and solidity

-Exterior Cladding Light plaster and regional schist Landscape integration and sobriety
+Outer facing Light plaster and regional schist Landscape integration and sobriety

 — Henri Vaes, architect of Cordemois and Orval

 The abbey is not just a concrete structure.
-It is inhabited by the works of major interwar artists.
+It is inhabited by the interventions of major interwar artists.
 A true iconographic journey leads the visitor from the outer cloister to the heart of the church.

-🖼️ Frescoes & Glass – Bell Tower
+🖼️ Frescoes & stained glass – Campanile

-⛪ Spatial Organization
+⛪ Spatial organization

 ⚖️ 2016–2024 · 8 years of resistance · July 2024 Agreement

 In 2016, the OCSO announced the closure of the abbey.
 Six sisters refused to leave.
-After 8 years of legal proceedings, an unprecedented agreement was reached in July 2024 — creating a unique new canonical entity in Belgium.
+After 8 years of legal proceedings, an unprecedented agreement was reached in July 2024 — creating a new canonical entity unique in Belgium.

 1

-Name Change
+Name change

 2

-Institutional Break from the OCSO
+Institutional break with the OCSO

 3

-🙏 The Rule of Saint Benedict, Nonetheless
+🙏 The Rule of Saint Benedict nevertheless

 "Humility, truth, and simplicity remain values capable of crossing centuries and institutional crises."

-Divine Office Hours
+Divine Office Schedule

 Service / ActivityTimeCharacteristics